-All modules are offered in units of 20-credits, with 40-credit double module at level 6 for the dissertation

-- At Level 4 all students take the Personal, Professional and Academic Skills module - All Level 4 students take an elective module in a subject which is outside their core subjects. - Students at Level 6 undertake the 40-credit Dissertation module. - In addition to the specified modules listed above, students take an equal amount of Creative Writing and History modules across all levels of the programme.
+- All modules are offered in units of 20-credits, with 40-credit double module at level 6 for the dissertation - The programme runs according to the University semesterised system - Single Honours students take all modules within a subject - At Level 4 all students take the Personal, Professional and Academic Skills module - All Level 4 students take an elective module in a subject which is outside their core subject. - Students at Level 6 undertake the 40-credit Dissertation module.